Austin Nichols: The House of Usher and beyond

 Nichols' next film was the 2006 thriller The House of Usher, directed by Hayley Cloake, and based on the story by Edgar Allan Poe.
 He played the disturbed Roderick Usher, who was described by Nichols as a "twisted, terminally ill, fucked-up guy".
 The House of Usher was released in September 2007.
 Nichols also portrayed Neal Cassady, with Will Estes as Jack Kerouac, in the short film Luz del mundo.

 In April 2006, Nichols guest starred in Deadwood, an HBO Western series.
 Shortly afterward, Nichols signed a holding deal with HBO.
 In August of that year, Nichols was cast as the lead in a new series, John From Cincinnati, a surfing drama created by David Milch, who also produced Deadwood.
 The series began airing in June 2007, but was cancelled after one season due to poor ratings and mixed critical reviews.
 Nichols played John Monad, a stranger who suddenly appears in a quiet surfing town.
 Nichols took up surfing and practiced every day for three months for this role.

 In 2007, Nichols appeared in a few episodes of the NBC drama series Friday Night Lights, before being cast as Julian Baker in The CW's teen drama One Tree Hill.
 He was upgraded to series regular for the seventh season.
 He directed two episodes of the series including the seventh episode of the ninth and last season.
 In 2013, Austin landed the role of Tommy Wheeler in the Showtime series Ray Donovan.
 Nichols then had a recurring role as Spencer Monroe in AMC's horror series The Walking Dead, before being promoted to a series regular.
 He will recur as Sam Loomis in the fifth and final season of A&E's drama-thriller series Bates Motel.

+In 2024, Nichols starred in the Lifetime film Gaslit By My Husband: The Morgan Metzer Story as Rodney Metzer.

 Personal life

 Alongside his acting career, Nichols maintains a strong interest in cinema.
 He keeps a log of every film he sees.
 He said "I take it to the movies and write down who does the music, edits, directs, and how long the film is."
 Claire Oswalt, an ex-girlfriend, said in a 2003 interview that Nichols watches an average of 20 movies a week.
 He especially admires Hal Ashby, Sam Fuller, and John Ford.

 He was previously in an on and off relationship with One Tree Hill co-star Sophia Bush from 2006 to 2012 and took the role of Julian Baker in the series to be closer to her.
-He also dated the actress Chloe Bennet from 2014 to 2017 after meeting on the set of Marvel's Agents of Shield where he played her ex-boyfriend, Miles.
+He also dated the actress Chloe Bennet from 2013 to 2017 after meeting on the set of Agents of S.H.I.E.L.D. where he played her ex-boyfriend, Miles.

-Nichols has been friends with actor Jake Gyllenhaal since the two met on the set of The Day After Tomorrow in 2004.
-Nichols said in one interview, "I've learned a ton from Jake.
-He's a really sharp guy.
-He told me everything about acting, the business, girls, life."